“You are so pretty. You could be a girl.”

 “You left the child with that imbecile and forgot your responsibilities.”

-Not just the era, A Death in the Gunj‘s resemblance to Aparna Sen’s 36 Chowringhee Lane isn’t uncanny.
+The film’s resemblance to Aparna Sen’s 36 Chowringhee Lane is not simply about the time period it is set in.
 Dejection is a recurring motif in both.
-Aparna’s Ms. Violet Stoneham had seen her life pass by, the orbit of which was anything but pleasant.
-Ms. Stoneham’s dreary existence was not a choice and all she desired was a tint of happiness, a little laughter.
-She, however, didn’t seek any of it.
-They came to her.
-Konkona’s lead player Shutu is surrounded by elements that assert his glaring inadequacies.
-His skill set, demeanour and looks – none of it match specimens of ideal standards.
+Aparna Sen’s Ms. Violet Stoneham had seen her life pass by, the orbit of which was anything but pleasant.
+Her dreary existence was not a choice and all she desired was a tint of happiness, a little laughter.
+She, however, did not seek any of it.
+It came to her.
+Konkona’s Shutu is surrounded by elements that assert his glaring inadequacies.
+His skill set, demeanour and looks do not match ideal standards.
 Then again, he is neither inert to emotions nor particularly eccentric.
-He is just different – wading his way through this complex world.
+He is different, wading his way through a complex world.

 ALSO READ: ‘Dolly Kitty Aur Woh Chamakte Sitare’ review – a compassionate ode to India’s working class heroines

 Regardless of how Shutu remains the pivot of Sensharma’s story, we do notice the ensemble cast and their mild idiosyncrasies.
-Ranvir Shorey‘s Vikram Chaudhary is the quintessential loud, insecure, in-your-face macho man who wouldn’t leave a chance to terrorize the weakling.
-The traditional family-bound Nandu (Gulshan Deviah, at his dependable best) is facing the boy-man crisis and often feels the need to prove the ‘lad’ in him.
-Brian (Jim Sarbh) who drops by often is no less a rogue.
-They endure jokes on ‘family jewels’ and chastity belts with equal spirit as they include their tribal domestic helps in an aggressive game of kabaddi.
+Ranvir Shorey’s Vikram Chaudhary is the quintessential loud, insecure, in-your-face macho man who would not leave a chance to terrorise the weakling.
+Gulshan Devaiah’s Nandu, bound by traditional family expectations, is facing a boy-man crisis and often feels the need to prove the “lad” in him.
+Jim Sarbh’s Brian, who drops by often, is no less a rogue.
+They endure jokes on “family jewels” and chastity belts with equal spirit as they include their tribal domestic helps in an aggressive game of kabaddi.
 It is not as if any of these men are distressingly evil.
-They all have their points to prove with their misled entitlement and resultant lack of empathy.
-The languid and the frail, by default, were meant to cultivate great fortitude to survive their energies.
-Deviah is terrific in the scene where he forcefully instructs Shutu on how to reverse the family car.
+They all have their points to prove, driven by misplaced entitlement and a lack of empathy.
+The languid and the frail, by default, are left to cultivate fortitude to survive their energies.
+Devaiah is terrific in the scene where he forcefully instructs Shutu on how to reverse the family car.

-Sensharma’s women characters are more sensitive to Shutu’s needs barring the selfish Mimi (Kalki Koechlin).
-Post a brief romantic encounter, Shutu feels she could be his emotional anchor, only to discover that she had different plans.
-The young Tani (Arya Sharma, not overdoing the child actor act) is inquisitive to good measures in Shutu’s world of severe self-doubts.
-He finds solace in her company, even as they rest lazily in an abandoned bathtub in the backyard.
-She critiques his drawings to which he reciprocates by appreciating her eight-liner poem.
-Shutu’s worried grandmother (a fabulous Tanuja) veils his failures from the rest of the family until a moment of discord erupts.
-There’s embarrassment, seclusion and inevitable disillusionment – most of which resulted from actions that were far from intentional.
-All they could see was a young man in his prime, not manning up the way they want him to.
-Most of Shutu’s relations with the women in A Death in the Gunj meet rather unpleasant closures and his bond (or the absence of it) with men do not.
-Because women did care and Shutu knew it.
+Sensharma’s women are more sensitive to Shutu’s needs, barring the selfish Mimi (Kalki Koechlin).
+Post a brief romantic encounter, Shutu feels she could be his emotional anchor, only to discover that she has different plans.
+The young Tani (Arya Sharma), without overdoing the child actor bit, is curious in good measure in Shutu’s world of severe self-doubt.
+He finds solace in her company as they rest lazily in an abandoned bathtub in the backyard.
+She critiques his drawings, to which he reciprocates by appreciating her eight-line poem.
+Shutu’s worried grandmother, played by a fabulous Tanuja, veils his failures from the rest of the family until a moment of discord erupts.
+There is embarrassment, seclusion and inevitable disillusionment, most of it resulting from actions that were far from intentional.
+All they see is a young man in his prime not living up to their idea of “manning up”.
+Most of Shutu’s relationships with women in the film meet rather unpleasant closures, while his bond, or the absence of it, with men does not.
+Because women did care, and Shutu knew it.

 ALSO READ: The 10 Best Bollywood Films of 2017

-As much as A Death in the Gunj projects Konkona Sensharma’s directorial abilities, it is also a showreel to Vikrant Massey’s histrionics.
-Even as he clumsily sits with his legs stuck together or when he rolls the motorbike through the courtyard – Massey is a tremendous talent and it is fortunate that filmmakers are offering him lead roles.
+As much as the film projects Sensharma’s directorial abilities, it also works as a showreel for Vikrant Massey’s histrionics.
+Even as he clumsily sits with his legs pressed together or rolls the motorbike through the courtyard, Massey proves he is a tremendous talent.
+Fortunately, filmmakers are offering him lead roles.
 Sensharma, on her part, makes full use of the slowly blurring lines between commercial and experimental cinema.

-A Death in the Gunj has all intrigue of a chilling thriller (minus loud music).
-Some of her frames, interestingly, stay still for maybe an extra second or two – reminding us of fine European cinema.
-From what (somewhat) seemed like an outburst-driven dysfunctional family drama where every player makes a revelation each, A Death in the Gunj turns out delectably sober reminding us of similarly moody cinema by Xavier Dolan and Hirokazu Koreeda.
-A perceptive, fly-on-the-wall account of an ordinary family vacation gone kaput, the film is confidently mellow.
+The film has all the intrigue of a chilling thriller without relying on loud music.
+Some frames linger for an extra second or two, reminding one of European cinema.
+What may seem like an outburst-driven dysfunctional family drama, where each character is headed for a revelation, eventually turns into something far more restrained.
+It recalls the mood of filmmakers like Xavier Dolan and Hirokazu Koreeda.
+A perceptive, fly-on-the-wall account of an ordinary family vacation gone kaput, the film remains confidently mellow.
 Not that we expected anything less from you, Konkona.
 Legacy, as they say.